 Dress your child in play clothes that are easily laundered and that they can manage by themselves.
 We suggest that your child wears comfortable clothes that provide adequate protection from the sun.
 You can help keep your child safe in the playground by providing enclosed shoes or sandals.
 Thongs are dangerous in this environment when children are climbing, running or jumping.
 It is essential that your child brings a hat to wear for outdoor play.
 A broad brim or legionnaires hat is recommended (hat to be labelled with your child’s name).

 Due to health regulations all children are required to provide their own sheets to place on their bed or in their cot at rest time.
 Most regular cot sheets fit our beds.
 Each week these sheets will be sent home for laundering.
 In the cooler months a small soft blanket may be needed.
-It is suggested by the SIDS Foundation that infants do not sleep with a pillow or an amber bead necklace.
+It is suggested by Red Nose that infants do not sleep with a pillow or an amber bead necklace.
 Therefore we advise you to leave these at home.

 4.6 What your child needs to bring each day

 A list of what children need to bring to Kindy each day is outlined in the full version of our Parent Handbook which will be given to you upon enrolment.

 Nutrition is an important part of a child’s development.
 Children who are well nourished are more likely to be alert, vigorous and happy.
 Good nutrition aids a child’s development and helps in the prevention of illness.